 NSTEMI (Non–ST-segment elevation myocardial infarction) and STEMI (ST-segment elevation myocardial infarction) are commonly known as heart attack.
 But they are different from each other in some extent.
 NSTEMI account for about 30% and STEMI about 70% of all heart attack (myocardial infarction).

 Pathophysiology of NSTEMI vs STEMI:

 Pathophysiologically, NSTEMI is somewhat different from STEMI.
 NSTEMI occurs by developing a complete occlusion of a minor coronary artery or a partial occlusion of a major coronary artery previously affected by atherosclerosis.
 This causes a partial thickness damage of heart muscle.

 STEMI occurs by developing a complete occlusion of a major coronary artery previously affected by atherosclerosis.
 This causes a full thickness damage of heart muscle.

 Symptoms of NSTEMI vs STEMI:

 There is no difference between NSTEMI and STEMI in clinical presentation.
 In both cases, patients usually present with similar type of symptoms such as chest pain, nausea, vomiting, sweating, breathing difficulty.

 ECG of NSTEMI vs STEMI:

-NSTEMI does not show ST segment elevation in ECG (due to partial thickness damage of heart muscle) and later does not progress to a Q-wave.
+The usual ECG findings of NSTEMI are ST-segment depression or T-wave inversion.
+NSTEMI does not show ST segment elevation in ECG (due to partial thickness injury of heart muscle) and later does not progress to a Q-wave.
 For this reason, it is also called a non–Q-wave myocardial infarction (NQMI).
-Usual ECG findings in NSTEMI are ST-segment depression or T-wave inversion.

 Cardiac markers including CK-MB (creatine kinase myocardial band), troponin I and troponin T, all elevate both in cases.
 But the elevation of these markers is often mild in NSTEMI compared with STEMI.